 American Scandinavian Foundation - Fellowships and Grants for Scandinavians to study in the US

 Fulbright Foreign Student program - scholarships and mentorships for foreign students looking to study in the US

 P.D.
 Soros Fellowship for New Americans - a merit-based fellowship exclusively for immigrants and children of immigrants who are pursuing graduate school in the United States.

-UNCF Scholarships - a mind is a terrible thing to waste
+UNCF Scholarships - the United Negro College Fund. a mind is a terrible thing to waste